awslabs/multi-model-server/docs/configuration.md

 * number_of_netty_threads: number frontend netty thread, default: number of logical processors available to the JVM.
 * netty_client_threads: number of backend netty thread, default: number of logical processors available to the JVM.
 * default_workers_per_model: number of workers to create for each model that loaded at startup time, default: available GPUs in system or number of logical processors available to the JVM.
 * job_queue_size: number inference jobs that frontend will queue before backend can serve, default 100.
+Useful in cases where certain requests take predictably longer to complete.
 * async_logging: enable asynchronous logging for higher throughput, log output may be delayed if this is enabled, default: false.
 * default_response_timeout: Timeout, in seconds, used for model's backend workers before they are deemed unresponsive and rebooted. default: 120 seconds.
 * unregister_model_timeout: Timeout, in seconds, used when handling an unregister model request when cleaning a process before it is deemed unresponsive and an error response is sent. default: 120 seconds.